Effective Scoliosis Treatment in North Houston

 The cause of scoliosis is not usually known, but it’s a condition that’s more prevalent in females.
 Some scoliosis cases have been linked to congenital disabilities and various neuromuscular diseases, including cerebral palsy, muscular dystrophy, and spina bifida.
 Other possible causes include bad posture, connective tissue disorders, spinal injuries, and osteoporosis.
 Symptoms of scoliosis usually include:

 - A slightly off-center head

 - A more prominent hip or shoulder blade

 - Uneven leg lengths

 - Problems with heart and lung development (leading to shortness of breath or chest pains)

 - Back pains (more common in adults with long-standing scoliosis)

 Scoliosis Treatment Options

-For individuals with moderate scoliosis who are still growing, the recommended method of treatment is usually a brace that must be worn at all times, even at night.
-Once the bones stop growing, braces aren’t normally used.
-There are also exercises that may be used to treat scoliosis by aiming to realign the individual’s spine, ribcage, shoulders, and pelvis.
+For individuals with moderate scoliosis who are still growing, the recommended treatment method is usually a brace worn at all times, even at night.
+Once the bones stop growing, braces aren’t typically used.
+Some exercises treat scoliosis by realigning the individual’s spine, ribcage, shoulders, and pelvis.

-Severe cases of scoliosis may require a surgery in which two or more vertebrae are connected with new bone grafts.
-Metal rods, hooks, or wires may be used to keep the spine straight while the bone heals.
-Depending upon the individual’s age and the severity of the spinal curve, a doctor may recommend follow-up treatments every 4-6 months to continually monitor the curve of the spine and/or to readjust the rods in the individual’s back, which will be surgically removed once the spine has fully developed.
-KSF specialists offer scoliosis treatment in North Houston.
+Severe scoliosis cases may require surgery in which two or more vertebrae are connected with new bone grafts.
+Doctors may use metal rods, hooks, or wires to keep the spine straight while the bone heals.
+Depending upon the individual’s age and the severity of the spinal curve, a doctor may recommend follow-up treatments every 4-6 months to continually monitor the spine’s curve.
+The rods in the individual’s back can be readjusted and surgically removed once the spine has fully developed.
+KSF specialists offer scoliosis treatment in Houston.
 Contact us to schedule an appointment!